Russian MiniLessons: Russian Bummers

 Josh Wilson

-Josh has lived in Moscow since 2003, when he first arrived to study Russian with SRAS.
+Josh lived in Moscow, Russia, from 2003 to 2022.
+He first arrived to study Russian with SRAS.
 He holds an M.A. in Theatre and a B.A. in History from Idaho State University, where his masters thesis was written on the political economy of Soviet-era censorship organs affecting the stage.
-At SRAS, Josh assists in program development and leads our Home and Abroad Programs.
+At SRAS, Josh assists in program development and leads our Internship Programs.
 He is also the editor-in-chief for the SRAS newsletter, the SRAS Family of Sites, and Vestnik.
 He has previously served as Communications Director to Bellerage Alinga and has served as a consultant or translator to several businesses and organizations with interests in Russia.

 Program attended: SRAS Staff Member